bitquery/streaming-data-platform-docs/docs/start/getting-updates.md

 ```

 The run button now again becomes green.
 But now when you press it, you will not
-immedeately get results, as it will wait for the new block to come.
+immediately get results, as it will wait for the new block to come.
 In BSC network
 blocks typically come in 3-4 seconds, so you will see this sequence after some time
 on the result panel: